tjarosz-stdair/Prophet21Tools/ARPaymentReceipt/readme.md

 #### To Use

 1. Open the spreadsheet.
 Click on the "Get New Receipt" button.
 Enter an invoice that was paid on the particular cash receipt you need to generate a payment receip for.
 2. Click either the "Email Receipt" or "Print Receipt" buttons.
 If emailing, you will be prompted for the email address to send the receipt to.
 Note: with emailing receipts, a temp .pdf file is created and then the default mail application is opened and the file is attached to it.
 If using outlook, you will receive a pop-up asking if you allow the email integration.
-The oulook pop-up forces a 5 second delay before you can click allow.
+The oulook pop-up forces a 5 second delay before you can click "allow".